The-Revvy/ii-reader/README.md

+# ii-Reader
+A Wii Homebrew app to inject vpk data into your e-Reader save file.

+Requires vpk data named "vpk.bin" in "SD://iireader"

+Modify "title.bin" in a hex editor to change the name of the program (maximum 35 characters).

+Based on GBA Link Cable Dumper v1.6 by FIX94

+# Special Shoutouts to:
+FIX94

+Chishm

+Dark Fader

+Caitsith2

+The e-Reader Crew

+# todo
+-Add suport for more than just z80 data, should be p easy

+# Original README.md
 # GBA Link Cable Dumper
 A GC and Wii Homebrew App to get GBA BIOS, ROMs and saves via the GC GBA Link Cable.
 Save Support based on SendSave by Chishm.